This is the simplest guide to understand how you can leverage Instagram for your business.

 You’ll be able to choose from 4000+ templates, an inbuilt library of 1 million+ premium photos, and stock footage from Shutterstock and iStock.
 There is also music to suit every mood, animated text, stickers, and effects that you can add to your video ad.

 A carousel post allows you to share multiple photos and videos to your Instagram feed.
 They have become very popular and many businesses have creatively used it to show their product range, photos from an event, before and after images, and also tutorials on how to use the product.

-All your customer needs to do is tap on the product or shopping bag icon if they’re interested in buying the product and Instagram will redirect them to the URL you provide to make the final purchase or let them check out on Instagram itself.
+All your customer needs to do is tap on the product or the shopping bag icon if they’re interested in buying the product and Instagram will redirect them to the URL you provide to make the final purchase or let them check out on Instagram itself.
 It is a great way to showcase your products and drive sales from your Instagram feed.

 With many people tuning in to stories every day, it is no wonder that it has become an essential channel for marketing on Instagram.
-A lot of businesses are using stories to create short-lived video content that is fun, light-hearted and more personal.
+A lot of businesses are using stories to create short-lived video content that is fun, light-hearted, and more personal.

 Let’s look at the basic building blocks for Instagram stories: